our model

 - Attend recovery meetings

-- Avoid intimidating behavior such as threatening or verbal abuse
+- Zero tolerance for threatening behavior such as verbal abuse

 - No smoking in the house